lagbolt/library/TechServices.md

 To be completely clear, there's nothing wrong with subject headings from a thesaurus other than LCSH.
 It's not even so bad that Overdrive has made up their own code for the $2 subfield, although it's technically incorrect [7].
 The problem is that the "LGBTQIA+ (Fiction)" subject heading is only included in some of the items it applies to, with the result that search results will be incomplete.

+#### Tagging - 2

+Can tagging — tags added to the catalog by patrons — enhance the catalog?

+In the abstract t0 "Transcending Library Catalogs" [B], Adler says:

+>"While folksonomies are democratic and respond quickly to shifts and expansions of categories, they lack control and may inhibit findability of resources.
+Neither tags nor subject headings are perfect systems by themselves, but they may complement each other well in library catalogs.
+Bringing users’ voices into catalogs through the addition of tags might greatly enhance organization, representation, and retrieval of transgender-themed materials."

+Adler contradicts herself in the space of three sentences, going from "inhibit findability" to "enhance ... retrieval".
+But she's not wrong.

+In "Queering the Catalog", Drabinski locates the work to be done in addressing bias in the catalog at the interaction between the librarian and the patron [C]:

+>"Defining the problem of biased classification and cataloging as queer and analytic shifts the burden of engaging and struggling with that bias from catalogers to reference and instruction librarians working with patrons at the desk or in the classroom."

+Although Drabinski mentions tagging only in passing, I think it's fair to locate tagging in the same place, in the interaction between librarian and patron.
+Although I insist that the catalog provides a non-interactive service, enhancing the catalog is surely a joint project between librarians and patrons.

+I don't want to over-specify the solution, but I love the idea of tagging parties, like a quilting bee or barn raising.
+Imagine the trans community getting together under the guidance of a librarian to develop a set of tags as subject headings and working through the collection adding tags.

 #### Offensive Subject Headings

 For example, a search of the FCPL catalog returns 675 items with the subject heading "Indians of North America".